-Tis the season for all things Pumpkin!
-Autumn is my favorite time of the year.
-I look forward to the colorful trees, pumpkin picking, warm sweaters, Thanksgiving, and all of the yummy pumpkin treats!
-One of my favorite treats to make are these Pumpkin Whoopie Pies.
+Tis the season for all things Pumpkin Spice!
+Those autumnal drinks are all the rage and it seems like Fall drinks are coming out earlier and earlier every year.
+(Currently it’s July and I’m already hearing people talk about their Pumpkin Spice Lattes!)
+Autumn is my favorite time of the year, I look forward to the colorful trees, pumpkin picking, warm sweaters, Thanksgiving, and yes, all of the yummy pumpkin spice treats!
+My favorite treat to make in the fall are these Pumpkin Spice Whoopie Pies.
 They are always a hit in our house!

 Baking up these cake-like treats will fill your home with the warm scents of fall and give your family something to look forward to.
 We love to wrap a few of these cuties up and deliver them to the neighbors or teachers.
 So if you’re craving just one more pumpkin-flavored treat I encourage you to roll up your sleeves and whip up a batch of these Pumpkin Whoopie Pies!